pokerG/Go-DataStructure/README.md

 Go-DataStructure
 ================

-Use Golang in DataStructure operate
+Use Golang in DataStructure operate (homework)